 Challenges arising through single-pilot operations

-For some time now, single-pilot operations has been a familiar term, particularly in commercial and military aviation.
+For some time now, single-pilot operations has been a familiar term, particularly in business and military aviation.
 Single-pilot operations place exceptional demands on the pilots.
 Increased workloads, higher traffic densities, the integration of other traffic participants into the airspace or an increasing danger resulting from weather phenomena necessitate more extensive pilot support and a more intensive networking of the aircraft with its surroundings.
 Through concepts such as an intelligent Virtual Co-Pilot and a remote co-pilot, this necessary enhanced support can be realised.
 Additional, coordinated assistance functions can reduce the strain on pilots, thereby significantly increasing their performance and, as a result, the safety of the flight in combination with automation.
 An additional challenge is error management, which currently places the highest demands on the crew in the two-man cockpit (multi-pilot operations).
 In future single-pilot operations, it is essential to ensure that system errors continue to be processed both quickly and safely and that the best-possible decisions are taken in order to prevent flight safety from being endangered at any time.

 Support through a virtual co-pilot